-The unitive experience tends to be accompanied by the experience of ego dissolution (also known as ‘ego death’).
+The unitive experience, or collapse of duality, tends to be accompanied by the experience of ego dissolution (also known as ‘ego death’).
 This is when one’s subjective sense of self dissolves, where the identity and memories relating to oneself drop away, often resulting in a newfound identity – identity with the cosmos.
 An individual may feel that he or she has become every atom in the universe or have the sense that they are a drop of experience merging into an infinite ocean of awareness.
 There is a feeling of being part of an interconnected, unified whole.
 And through this interconnection, intuitively felt to be fundamental, someone can be left with a lasting sense of connection to others and nature at large (known as nature-relatedness in the latter case).

-The sense of unity is a common aspect of psychedelic mystical states, and researchers – through clinical trial data – have linked the degree of therapeutic efficacy of these compounds to how high participants score on questionnaires that measure mystical states – questionnaires that are based on the traditional conception that these experiences include the sense of oneness and the dissolution of the ego.
+The sense of unity (or non-duality) is a common aspect of psychedelic mystical states, and researchers – through clinical trial data – have linked the degree of therapeutic efficacy of these compounds to how high participants score on questionnaires that measure mystical states – questionnaires that are based on the traditional conception that these experiences include the sense of oneness and the dissolution of the ego.
 The unitive experience and, in turn, ego dissolution experience, can be intense and overwhelming – and one may truly feel that one has died – but this experience is often accompanied by positive feelings such as joy, ecstasy, love, gratitude, and beauty.
 These feelings may be described as ‘pure’ or reaching an apogee – an unfathomable height or intensity – never before experienced.

 Due to the traditional concept of mystical experiences used in questionnaires in psychedelic research, as well as many impressive reports of unitive states found in psychedelic forums, the dominant narrative surrounding this level of experience (typically elicited by high doses) is that it should be unitive in nature.
 For example, the psychedelic researcher Charles Grob states in an article for Goop, Gwyneth Paltrow’s wellness company, that: